kelvin0/ImageAutomation/index.md

 Here's a link to another [Github Project](https://github.com/loonghao/photoshop-python-api) that could also be of interest. **I have not used their code,** but it looks very promising.

+The sample code and repo source code have been **tested on Python 2.7**, but should work fine on Python 3.

 ## Generating images
 Some time ago we needed a solution to be able to quickly generate some product images using Photoshop.